ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # Proxy behavior {#behavior}

-After accepting the Connect-UDP Binding proxying request, the proxy uses an assigned IP address and port to transmit UDP payloads received from the client to the target IP Address and UDP Port specified in each HTTP Datagram received from the client.
+After accepting the Bound UDP proxying request, the proxy uses an assigned IP address and port to transmit UDP payloads received from the client to the target IP Address and UDP Port specified in each HTTP Datagram received from the client.
 The proxy uses the same ports to listen for UDP packets from any authorized target and forwards them to the client by encapsulating them in HTTP Datagrams, using the corresponding Context ID.

 If the proxy receives UDP payloads that don't correspond to any registration (i.e., no compression for the given target was ever established and there is